 Hurricane Michael Impacts

-- Use Teladoc to connect to a U.S. board-certified internist, state-licensed family practitioner, or pediatrician—free of charge to all residents of evacuation zones, whether or not you left your home.
+- Use Teladoc to connect to a U.S. board-certified internist, state-licensed family practitioner, or pediatrician—free of charge to all residents of evacuation zones, whether or not you left your home, even if you're not a Florida Blue member.
 Go to teladoc.com/Michael for more information, or call 1-855-764-1727.

 - This service is only for non-emergency situations.
 If you have a true emergency, please call 911.